Access your health records

 NHS Digital

 NHS hospitals are required by law to send information about patients to NHS Digital.
-The information is used to produce statistics, to enable hospitals to be paid for the treatment they provide plus analysis to support, monitor and improve healthcare provision.
+This information enables hospitals to be paid for the treatment they provide.
+It is also used to support, monitor and improve healthcare provision.
 This is generally referred to as Secondary User Services and Hospital Episode Statistics.

-If you wish to object to your hospital information being used for anything other than your direct care then you can do so by completing the form available on NHS Digital Your Data Matters.
+You can object to your information being used for anything other than your direct care by completing the form on NHS Digital Your Data Matters.

 This applies solely to hospital information.